mitranim/xhttp/readme.md

 ## ToDo / WIP

-* Cross-origin requests
-* Check if we need to support more data types
 * Support upload progress events
 * Tests
+* Check if we need to support responseXML